-Do you love the tactile experience of taking notes on paper but prefer the organization features of digital note-taking apps?
+Do you love the tactile experience of taking notes on paper but prefer the organizational features of digital note-taking apps?
 We do, too.

 While this approach worked, it wasn’t as seamless as we wanted.
 So for a while now, we’ve been experimenting with ways of taking handwritten notes with an iPad.
 And we’re excited to share that we’ve finally found a method that combines the best parts of writing by hand with the best parts of digital note-taking.

 In this post, we’ll show you six of the best note-taking apps for the iPad.
-With a bit of practice, these apps will give you all the benefits of writing by hand without sacrificing the convenience of digital organization.
+With a bit of practice, these apps will give you all the benefits of writing by hand without sacrificing the convenience of digital organization (except for app #5, discussed below).

 Note: All of the apps below work for both the iPad Pro and Classic, though the Pro’s larger screen size makes note-taking easier.